mahmoud-elsadany/Albums_Example/README.md

 ## Introduction

-The **Albums_Example** project showcases a detailed implementation of an album management system.
-It allows users to add, view, and manage albums with a focus on a clean and maintainable codebase using clean architecture principles.
+The **Albums_Example** project showcases a detailed implementation which allows users to view, and manage albums with a focus on a clean and maintainable codebase using clean architecture principles.

 ## Features